 By describing the mistake you made, and helping Baby understand it, you’ll be modeling great behavior.
-You can teach her that everyone makes mistakes, and that it’s okay to make mistakes, but important to recognize them, and to apologize afterwards, instead of trying to hide or ignore them.
+You can teach them that everyone makes mistakes, and that it’s okay to make mistakes, but important to recognize them, and to apologize afterwards, instead of trying to hide or ignore them.

 Try to avoid saying “I’m sorry, but…” which most people agree isn’t a real apology at all.
 Own up to your mistake instead of trying to explain it away.
 Instead, try leading with “I’m sorry because…”

 Be the role model

 By apologizing for real, you’re setting a strong, positive example.
 When Baby needs to apologize for something they will know how to do it for real, and not just say the words.
 The better you apologize when you need to now, the better they will be able to apologize to you later, when they mess up.